 CLICK HERE to Improve Spelling and Reading Skills with 10 BOOKS OF SHORT STORIES with rimes.

-A complete guide for teaching the 7 simple things about the alphabet
+A complete guide for teaching the important things about the alphabet

 Here is a complete guide with videos to teach these 7 simple things about the alphabet.